How to Succeed in Your Summer Job

 Your summer job is an opportunity to try out the legal skills you have developed in law school.
 In addition to gaining insight into one or more practice areas and settings, a summer job may also provide an opportunity to grow your network of professional contacts.
-You will also gain content for anecdotes about your legal skills for interviews for future externships, 2L summer jobs (On-Campus Interviewing (OCI), in particular), clerkships, and permanent positions.
+You will also gain content for anecdotes about your legal skills for interviews for future externships, 2L summer jobs (Summer Recruiting and New York Interview Programs in particular), clerkships, and permanent positions.
 You may use a summer opportunity to obtain a new legal writing sample, a positive reference, or a long-term job offer.
 Here are some tips to help you succeed this summer – whether you are working for a private firm, government agency, or public interest organization, in person or remotely.
 As always, please contact your career counselor with any concerns not addressed here.

 Add project deadlines and reminders to your electronic or paper calendar immediately.
 Keep a running list of all of your assignments, the assigning attorney, and each associated deadline.
 Review and update it daily.